- Date : 15/02/2017

 How many of them are doctors, graduating from a government medical college, having paid fees as low as Rs 6,000 a year (as in AIIMS, Delhi), for a course that would have cost several lakhs in a private college?
 How many are engineers, with the same levels of fee-discounted education?
 Or is maybe even a product of a top-notch general college (as in Presidency, Kolkata), with an annual fee of Rs 2,000, and received an education that prepped him or her for a shot at a US university on scholarship?
 An estimated 130,000 Indian students are today enrolled in American colleges, it would be interesting to see how many of those on scholarships have benefited from subsidised college education back home – and then stayed on to get US citizenship.

-But why are subsidies provided in the first place?
-In India, where more than a fifth of the population is below the official poverty limit, it is given for a variety of reasons, and in a variety of sectors.
+As more than a fifth of the population is below the official poverty limit, subsidies in India are given for a variety of reasons, and in a variety of sectors.

 And there is no precise, cut and dried answer to the question whether subsidy is good or bad – it depends on what subsidy one is talking about.
 Ambiguity arises if subsidy is debated on an "ethical" plane; rather, the question ought to be asked in an “economic” sense: whether subsidy is fulfilling the role it was designed for.
 The subsidy amount, after all, comes out of the taxes you and I pay.